Learn how to cook a quick-er Fried Chicken Ala Max!

 - Remove chicken from liquid.
 Dry thoroughly.
 Brush the chicken with fish sauce liberally.
 Let it come to room temperature as it dries.
 Preferably, put it in a wire rack so the liquid falls off and does not pool under your chicken which is a recipe for disaster).
 If you have extra time, put it in the refrigerator for another 30 minutes.

-- When ready to fry the chicken, insert the margarine inside the chicken cavity.
+- When ready to fry the chicken, insert the margarine (or lard if you happen to have it) inside the chicken cavity.

 - Heat up enough oil to submerged the chicken.
 Turn the chicken around and cook until lightly brown.